linker3000/GALBinaryTo7Seg/README.md

 There is support circuitry needed to make the whole unit; there's a schematic and further instructions below.

+Although the GAL is officially a 5V part, the test circuit seemed to run OK on 3.3V.
+That was without a 74XX373 latch.
+A 74Hx/xx part may work (not tested).
+YMMV.

 * 1 x GAL16V8 (Microchip (Atmel) or New old stock from eBay, Aliexpress or UTSource etc.)
 * 1 x 0.22uF capacitor
 * 2 x 7 segment displays COMMON ANODE